Sepulveda Transit Corridor: Status overview

-Current project alternatives
+Project alternatives

-As of October 2025, LA Metro is considering five project alternatives to connect the San Fernando Valley to the Los Angeles Basin through the Sepulveda Pass, all of which are developed in a partnership with private consortia: Alternatives 1 and 3 are based around a monorail system that would be built along the existing I-405 freeway for substantial parts.
+As of October 2025, LA Metro considered five project alternatives to connect the San Fernando Valley to the Los Angeles Basin through the Sepulveda Pass, all of which are developed in a partnership with private consortia: Alternatives 1 and 3 were based around a monorail system that would be built along the existing I-405 freeway for substantial parts.
 They are developed by LA SkyRail Express (LASRE).
-Alternatives 4 and 5 are based around automated heavy rail and a new rail tunnel under Bel Air.
+Alternatives 4 and 5 were based around automated heavy rail and a new rail tunnel under Bel Air.
 They are being developed by Sepulveda Transit Corridor Partners (STCP).
-Alternative 6 is based on driver-operated heavy rail, as implemented on the B- and D-Line.
-As required under CEQA, a no-build alternative is also being evaluated.
+Alternative 6 was based on driver-operated heavy rail, as implemented on the B- and D-Line.
+As required under CEQA, a no-build alternative was also evaluated.
 Alternative 2 was dropped in July 2024.